sherlock-audit/2023-02-carapace-judging/README.md

 try catch for _poolTokens.ownerOf() If revert, it is assumed that the lender is not the owner

+## Discussion

+**vnadoda**

+@clems4ev3r Fix for this issue: https://github.com/carapace-finance/credit-default-swaps-contracts/pull/64

+**clems4ev3r**

+Fix looks good

 # Issue H-12: Sandwich attack to accruePremiumAndExpireProtections()

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/26

 ## Found by
-libratus, monrel, jkoppel, chaduke, immeas, 0Kage
+libratus, jkoppel, immeas, 0Kage, chaduke, monrel

 ## Summary
 ``accruePremiumAndExpireProtections()`` will increase ``totalSTokenUnderlying``, and thus increase the exchange rate of the ``ProtectionPool``.
 A malicious user can launch a sandwich attack and profit.
 This violates the ``Fair Distribution`` principle of the protocol: